-Calibrated and gridded brightness temperatures from Nimbus-7 SMMR, DMSP SSM/I, DMSP SSMIS, Aqua AMSR-E, and GCOM-W1 AMSR2 passive microwave sensors are used as the primary input data for this sea ice concentration CDR.
-See Table 3 for a list of the sensors and their dates and Table 2 for a list of channels used.
-The rationale for using only these satellites was made to keep the equatorial crossing times as consistent as possible to minimize potential diurnal effects from data on sun-synchronous orbits of the satellites.
+The primary input data are calibrated and gridded brightness temperatures produced by NSIDC from Nimbus-7 SMMR, DMSP SSM/I, and the DMSP SSMIS passive microwave sensors.
+See Table 3 for a list of the sensors, their dates, and the URL to the input data product.
+Table 2 lists the channels used.
+The choice of these satellites keeps the equatorial crossing times as consistent as possible and thereby minimizes potential diurnal effects in brightness temperature data.